neSpecc/telebook/client/src/presentation/components/README.md

 ## ListCard

 ListCard is a component that displays a card with a picture and content below it.
+The card will be opened with smooth animation just from the list.

 ![ListCard](../../../../docs/assets/ui/ListCard.png)